 - Make a checklist

 All buyers think that they know what they want.
-You can’t know your options without extensive online research and seeing a handful of homes.
-Your dream home, and what you can buy, may conflict.
+You can’t really know your options without extensive online research and seeing a handful of homes.
+Your dream home, and what you can actually buy, may be in conflict.
 Once you know how much you qualify for, and how much you are comfortable spending, research homes only in your price range.
 Looking at a higher price range always leaves you disappointed.
 No matter what your price point is, as a buyer we always want more.

 What is flexible, what can you or can’t you live without?
 Your priorities will evolve as you see homes.
 What you thought you loved, you don’t, or your list will change.